-NPHEL analyzed approximately 62,400 water samples.
-This represents about a 1% increase in tests from the previous year.
-Approximately 64% of the laboratory's tests are for public water systems across the state and roughly 23% of the lab's testing was performed for the Nebraska Department of Environment and Energy.
-Private customers accounted for roughly 11% of the samples analyzed.
-There was a 3% increase in the metals total as a result analysis conducted to support a manganese grant project for public water systems and the start of the Federal WIIN grant which covers the cost of lead testing in schools and daycares.
-Total coliform analysis accounted for 35.6% of the laboratory tests which was a drop of 4% from the previous year.
-Total coliform sample analysis has a very short holding time of 30 hours from collection to incubation.
-USPS delays continue to cause a struggle for clients to get their samples to the lab on time.
-Of all the Colilert and Colilert Quantitray samples received, approximately 2% of them were rejected and could not be analyzed due to shipping delays, which reflects an increase of 0.5% from 2019.
+NPHEL tested almost 68,000 samples in CY2022.
+This represents about a 4% increase in tests from the previous year.
+Approximately 57.9% of the laboratory's tests are for public water systems across the state which is an increase of 1.4% from the year before.
+Around 29.3% of the lab's testing was performed for the Nebraska Department of Environment and Energy, primarily in their Water Quality Program.
+Private customers accounted for about 11.5% of the load.
+The metals load increased about 12.5% while blood alcohols dropped by 23%.
+Total coliform accounts for about 30.9% of the laboratory tests which was a drop of another 2% from the previous year.
+Total coliform testing has a very short holding time of 30 hours from collection to incubation.
+USPS delays continue to cause a struggle for clients to get their samples to the lab on time and more PWS clients have been switching to local, certified labs for testing.
+Of all the Colilert and Colilert Quantitray samples done in 2022, 1.5% of them were rejected due to excessive age upon receipt which reflects a decrease of 0.3%.
+That is the second year in a row so that is great news!